hazratali/hazratali.github.io/_pages/research.md

 </div>

 ## Translation of atherosclerotic disease using CycleGAN
-> Read more about Translation of atherosclerotic disease published in [Elsevier](https://www.sciencedirect.com/science/article/pii/S1746809423003191?via%3Dihub)
+> Read more about translation of atherosclerotic disease published in [Elsevier](https://www.sciencedirect.com/science/article/pii/S1746809423003191?via%3Dihub)

 ---